LeBron: Rockets' Morey 'wasn't educated' on China tweet

 So the players spent most of the week in hotels or on the court, with two NBA Cares events, a fan event and other public appearances all canceled by the league or the government.
 Several companies and state-run offices reportedly severed their ties with the NBA over Morey's tweet and the league's response to it.

+The Lakers and Nets also met with NBA Commissioner Adam Silver.
+James said he was happy with Silver's handling of the controversy, which led to criticism of Silver from supporters on both sides of the Hong Kong movement.

+"It was a tough situation for Adam as well, to put out a fire that he didn't start," James said.

-When asked about his thoughts on the political side of the events in China, James echoed Warriors coach Steve Kerr's belief that he wasn't educated enough to comment on the situation.
+When asked about his thoughts on the political side of the events in China, James echoed Warriors coach Steve Kerr's belief that he didn't know enough to comment on the situation.

 "When I speak about something, I speak about something I am very knowledgeable about, something that hits home for me, something that I am very passionate about," James said.
 "I felt like with this particular situation, it was something that not only was I not informed enough about, I just felt like it was something that not only myself and my teammates or our organization had enough information to even talk about it at that point in time, and we still feel the same way."